john-cd/rust_howto/bk/src/index.md

 # Work In Progress

 <div class="warning">
-This book is going through __heavy edits__.
+This book is going through HEAVY EDITS.
 Pardon the dust.

-A large number of chapters, pages, and examples are currently hidden or will soon be, as we are reorganizing the book.
+A large number of chapters, pages, and examples are currently hidden, as we are reorganizing the book.
 </div>

 ## What You Will Find Here